docker-mailserver/docker-mailserver/README.md

 - ssl is strongly recommended, read [SSL.md](SSL.md) to use LetsEncrypt or Self-Signed Certificates
 - [includes integration tests](https://travis-ci.org/tomav/docker-mailserver)
 - [builds automated on docker hub](https://hub.docker.com/r/tvial/docker-mailserver/)
 - dkim public key will be echoed to log.
-If you have your previous configuration, you cant mount volume with it `-v "$(pwd)/opendkim":/etc/opendkim"`
+If you have your previous configuration, you can mount volume with it `-v "$(pwd)/opendkim":/etc/opendkim"`

 ## installation